AliseToca/FridgeRecipes/README.md

 # FridgeRecipes
 ## About
 FridgeRecipes is a web-based application designed to reduce food waste by helping users create meals with ingredients they already have at home.
+Each user has their own virtual fridge where they can add or remove their ingredients, in turn the web-page will show recipes whose ingredient match the most with the user ingredeints.
 The system allows users to:
 - Add and manage fridge ingredients
 - Get personalized recipe suggestions based on available ingredients
 - Browse and search for recipes by category, name, or missing ingredients